eliottvincent/bay/reading.md

 ---
-layout: research
+layout: reading
-title: Research
+title: Reading List
-slug: /research
+slug: /reading
 ---

-This is an example of a "Research" page, displaying all relevant research info.
+This page covers the literature I've read on topics of interest to me.
 <br />